 Five Reasons Microsoft Azure Added Value to Our Solution

 - Enterprise Level Management and Support – Again, with a small IT staff, using a Platform as a Service (PaaS) makes a lot of sense from a management standpoint.
 In Azure, backup and recovery, monitoring and scalability are easily managed without needing extra tools or software.

-- Flexible Compute Power – The nature of a seasonal hiring solution is also a perfect fit for Azure because you can easily deal with “Predictable Bursting” (The New Business Operating System: Combining Office 365 and the Microsoft Cloud Ecosystem to Create Business Value) by increasing resources during peak periods and reducing during low periods.
+- Flexible Compute Power – The nature of a seasonal hiring solution is also a perfect fit for Azure because you can easily deal with “Predictable Bursting” (The New Business Operating System: Combining Microsoft 365 and the Microsoft Cloud Ecosystem to Create Business Value) by increasing resources during peak periods and reducing during low periods.
 If you had to deal with this on your own infrastructure, it would likely mean lots of idle hardware much of the time.

 - Ease of Deployment – In Azure, it is also extremely easy to package and deploy the application.
 This means developers can spend their time on business functionality and creating business value.
 Our application could be deployed to an environment like QA and UAT in just a few clicks.

 - Robust Platform – Azure isn’t just for web apps and databases either.
 It’s a much larger platform that supports things like a service bus where an application can use queues and messages to make the application more robust, scalable and responsive even during unexpected peaks.